farad-alam/TypeScript-Problem-Solving/readme.md

 # How TypeScript Helped Me Write Better Code (And Break Less Things)

-Hey everyone! 😊

-So I recently started learning TypeScript, and oh boy, it's been a game changer.
-At first, I was like "Why TypeScript?
-JavaScript already works fine!" but then I saw the light (and the bugs I could have avoided 😅).
-In this post, I just wanna share how TypeScript is helping me write better code and keep my projects less messy.

 ## What Even Is TypeScript?

 TypeScript is basically JavaScript, but with superpowers.
 It adds something called static types to your code.
 That means you can tell the computer what kind of data you're expecting—like if a function should take a string or a number—and it'll shout at you if you mess it up.